 Once you have a schedule that is more in line with who you are and what is important to you, resist the urge to take on that extra project at work, schedule in too many extracurricular activities, or being the “yes girl” that EVERYONE can count on.

 Whenever you choose to adjust your schedule, remember that when you commit to something, you are saying “no” to something else.
 What do you want to communicate to the world?
-What is important to you?
+What is important?
 And is what is most important truly being reflected in your life?

 If you would like to change the narrative you are communicating with your schedule and want guidance along the way, I would love to help you navigate the process of adjusting your schedule.
 Simply contact me to get started!